 Artrocker Presents »

 Legendary alternative club night, magazine and radio show

 HOT SAUCE PONY »

-Debut album launch and what a debut album it is that widens the palate of aural exotica even further, all aided and abetted by the unmistakable sonic hallmarks of Steve Albini no less (Pixies, Nirvana, PJ Harvey, Ty Segal) who recorded and engineered the whole thing at his now world-famous Electrical Audio studios in Chicago and is to be released on Brixton Hillbilly, January 18.
+Debut album widens the palate of aural exotica even further, all aided and abetted by the unmistakable sonic hallmarks of Steve Albini (Pixies, Nirvana, PJ Harvey), who recorded and engineered the whole thing at his now world-famous Electrical Audio studios in Chicago.
+Released by Brixton Hillbilly back in January.

-Reference points are way too numerous to mention in full, but reviewers have pointed to the Lemmy-like clunk of Stephen Gilchrist's bass, the parallels between Anna Dodridge's metronomic rhythms and the finest moments of Can and Neu!
+Reference points are healthily myriad with reviewers pointing to the Lemmy-like clunk of Stephen Gilchrist's bass, the parallels between Anna Dodridge's metronomic rhythms and the finest moments of Can and Neu!
 The feedback-soaked guitar of Ross Davies, routed through a maze of effects pedals, would be equally at home on a classic Sub Pop or 4AD release, or the more rebellious end of the math rock spectrum.
 Caroline Gilchrist's vocals, meanwhile, are invariably delivered straight from the heart but always with an air of siren-like mystery and shapeshifting intensity that keeps you on a knife edge throughout.